-Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT): A required process intended to

-Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

-Variances and Exemptions: Department permission to exceed an MCL or not comply with a treatment technique under certain conditions.

-ND: not detectable at testing limit

-ppm: parts per million or milligrams per liter (mg/L)

-ppb: parts per billion or micrograms per liter (ug/L)

-ppt: parts per trillion or nanograms per liter (ng/L)

-ppq: parts per quadrillion or picogram per liter (pg/L)

-pCi/L: picocuries per liter (a measure of radiation)
+(USEPA). reduce the level of a contaminant in drinking water.
+Public Health Goal (PHG) : The level of a contaminant in drinking water below which there is no known or expected risk to health.
+PHGs are set by the California Environmental Protection Agency.
+Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.Variances and Exemptions: Department permission to Maximum Residual Disinfectant Level (MRDL): exceed an MCL or not comply with a treatment technique The highest level of a disinfectant allowed in drinking under certain conditions. water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial ND: not detectable at testing limit contaminants. ppm : parts per million or milligrams per liter (mg/L) Maximum Residual Disinfectant Level Goal ppb : parts per billion or micrograms per liter (ug/L) (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to ppt : parts per trillion or nanograms per liter (ng/L) health.
+MRDLGs do not reflect the benefits of the use ppq : parts per quadrillion or picogram per liter (pg/L) of disinfectants to control microbial contaminants. pCi/L : picocuries per liter (a measure of radiation)